BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 	door.update(superA);
 ```
 ## Security
-User authentication level can be set on a door or switch object.
-Door output status will change only if Users prents valid credentials.
+User authentication can be set on a Door or Switch object.
+Door output status will change only if Users present valid credentials.
-Authentication level are based PIN and Biometrics.
+Authentication level are based on either PIN or Biometry.
 Pin is verified by the device.
-Biometric authentication shall be performed by local applicaiton.
+Biometric authentication shall be performed by local application.

 ```
 	door.setSecurity(Door.SE_DOOR_SECURITY_PIN);